 Trutovsky is particularly well known for his numerous genre scenes on Ukrainian themes, many including peasants.
-Another example, Migrants from the Kursk Province (1864) can be seen below (fig. 1).
 He was interested in ethnography and depicted colourful Ukrainian folk customs, not shying away from 'a dash of good humour'.
 Like Taras Shevchenko, Ukraine's foremost bard, Trutovsky often described the miserable and hopeless life of the peasant, and the two shared many similar ideals in their work.
 Despite being primarily a poet Shevchenko was also an artist, and the influence of Ukrainian romanticism is evident in both of their art works.
 Folk art and folk literature appealed greatly to the pair and provided much inspiration to their works.
+Later in his life Trutovsky took part in publishing Lev Zhemchuzhnikov's, Picturesque Ukraine, and illustrated the poems and biography of Shevchenko.